-Early in 2020, we provided tips to curate your reward solutions to meet your goals.
-As we move into another quarter and begin to plan for the next year, you may be evaluating your sales results to gauge how to forecast.
-The impact of COVID-19 is no doubt affecting multiple industries, forcing businesses to readjust their strategies.
+Due to ever-changing business priorities, you may be evaluating your sales results to gauge how to forecast.
+The impact of the past few years has forced businesses to readjust their strategies.
 Rather than spinning your wheels searching for a quick fix, take some incentive insights from top-performing companies to optimize your reward program in order to accelerate your progress.
 There are many ways to avoid losing momentum throughout the remainder of the year.

 Research by the Incentive Research Foundation (IRF) dives into what top-performing financial services, technology, and manufacturing companies do differently for incentives and rewards.
 These studies are applicable to additional industries as they prove how effective non-cash recognition can be.
 We pulled key points from the survey results to provide you with techniques to generate results consistently through your sales incentive programs.